dannguyen/acp-2017-finding-stories-in-data/README.md

 <a id="getting-involved"></a>

-## How to get involved with data journalism
+## Get involved with crowdsourced data journalism

 Other than learning how to use a spreadsheet and to use it everyday for all of your note and record taking (journalism related or not) -- if you want to do data journalism, then join a crowdsourced project.
 Help them build data for the public, and get first-hand experience of how the nitty-gritty of data collection becomes the fuel for accountability stories.